 All that was left was off to prize giving and l knew it was going to be hard for me to speak as it means so much to me, and yes I could hardly get a word out.
 I am absolutely honoured to now have my name on the NZ expert trophy next to some of the real legends of the sport like Stefan Merriman, Andrew Poad, Warren Laugensen and Jake Whitaker but the one name that is most important to myself is James Lawtons name, who was my idol when l was a young lad in the sport and I thought he was The Man!.

-It’s being seven weeks now since the champs and even though I’m still over the moon with the result l haven’t touched a trials bike since day three because I have done more damage to my back.
-It’s a bit frustrating because now more than ever l just want to ride but l’m going to have to get my back sorted if l am ever going to come back & ride again.
-Would love to defend in 2018 if it’s possible.
+It’s being seven weeks now since the champs and even though I’m still over the moon with the result l haven’t touched a trials bike since the last section on day three because I have done more damage to my back.
+It’s a bit frustrating because now more than ever l just want to ride but I need to try and get my back sorted if l am ever going to come back & compete again.
 Thanks to all that have helped me over all my years in the sport.
-I will still continue to give back to the sport with training like l have always done.

 Bye for now.